 This License and any dispute, controversy proceedings or claim of whatever nature arising out of or in any way relating to this License, its formation (including any non-contractual disputes or claims) and Licensee’s use of the Software and any New Versions be governed by and construed exclusively in accordance with the law of the State of the Licensor without giving effect to any choice or conflict of Law provision or rule.

-Any dispute arising out of or in connection with this Licensee including any use of and access to The Software and New Versions, including any disputes regarding the existence, validity or termination thereof, shall be settled before the Courts of the State of the Licensor, who shall have exclusive Jurisdiction of the dispute.
+Any dispute arising out of or in connection with this License including any use of and access to The Software and New Versions, including any disputes regarding the existence, validity or termination thereof, shall be settled before the Courts of the State of the Licensor, who shall have exclusive Jurisdiction of the dispute.

 Version 1.0 June 2020